mm3509/b9122/1-guides/exam.md

 - A laptop that is fully charged, where you will write your answers

 - A laptop charger

+- If you want, pen and paper, to solve exercises by hand before coding

 - A backpack to hold everything else, which you will bring to the front of the room before the start of the exam